 I’ll add more resources here.
 Most of which had to be found outside of the Burlesque industry, unless you’re using resources found on these websites and sources they reference.

-SpeakEasy Burlesque is a mysterious and forbidden order of society for wicked and wayward souls.
-It is a 90-minute experience in exploring power, pleasure and play through sensual movement and erotic expression.
+SpeakEasy Noir Burlesque is a mysterious and forbidden order of society for wicked and wayward souls.
+Weekly classes are a 90-minute experience in exploring power, pleasure, and play through sensual movement and erotic expression.

-SpeakEasy Burlesque students will learn the soulful and provocative art of burlesque in a pleasure-filled and sassy environment.
+SpeakEasy Noir Burlesque students will learn the soulful and provocative art of burlesque in a pleasure-filled environment.
 Everyone is welcome and no experience is necessary.
-Together we explore classic and modern genres of burlesque movement and archetypes, working with props, clothing and our own bodies.
+Together we explore classic and modern genres of burlesque movement and archetypes, working with props, clothing, and our own bodies.
 Playful prompts that reveal sensual movement and erotic expression will aid in your exploration of your own burlesque personas and routines.